NLU-BGU/tafberta/README.md

 </p>

 <blockquote>
+Anita Gelboim and Elior Sulem.
+2025.
 TafBERTa: Learning Grammatical Rules from Small-Scale Language Acquisition Data in Hebrew.
-[Preprint / ACL submission].
+In Proceedings of the First BabyLM Workshop, pages 76–90, Suzhou, China.
+Association for Computational Linguistics.
 </blockquote>